xerial/dp-readings/README.md

 - [LinkedIn's Audience Engagements API: A Privacy Preserving Data Analytics System at Scale](https://arxiv.org/abs/2002.05839) (2020) Following the same direction with CHORUS, LinkedIn implemented a DP SQL engine over their real-time SQL engine Pinot without changing the DBMS itself.
 It also has a privacy budget management sub-system.
 - [PrivateSQL: A Differentially Private SQL Query Engine](https://dl.acm.org/doi/10.14778/3342263.3342274) (2019) An early prototype to apply diffrential privacy to SQL processing.
 Although only `COUNT(*)` queries are supported, this work formalized join processing between multiple privacy tables (primary/secondary privacy relations) and developed a method to split privacy budget inside pre-defined workloads.
 - [Calibrating Noise to Sensitivity in Private Data Analysis](https://journalprivacyconfidentiality.org/index.php/jpc/article/view/405) (2017) A proof for a mechanism adding Laplace noise scaled with (sensitivity)/ε satisfies ε-differential privacy.
+- [R2T: Instance-optimal Truncation for Differentially Private Query Evaluation with Foreign Keys](https://dl.acm.org/doi/10.1145/3514221.3517844) (SIGMOD 2022 Best Paper) Extend the application of differential privacy to more complex joins by considerfing its graph structure patterns.
+Note: group-by queries are not covered in this work.

 ## Differential Privacy in Practice